APCSPrinciples/OlympicRings/README.md

 ![](Olympic.png)
 Olympic Rings
 =======================
-In this assignment you will write a program that produces a design similar to the Olympic Rings with 5 differently colored circles.
-We will write our first JavaScript program using the [P5 online editor](https://editor.p5js.org/).
+In this assignment you will write a JavaScript program that produces a design similar to the Olympic Rings with 5 differently colored circles.
+We will write the program using the [P5 online editor](https://editor.p5js.org/).
 You will want to start by visitng the website and creating an account.
 Then you will see a screen that looks like this:

 ![](Olympic1.JPG)